TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

   -   **The Author column**:
 This indicates the social media account of the person who authored the report.
   -   **The Content column**:
-This column shows the exact content of report published by the author.
+This column shows the exact content of the report published by the author.
   -   **The Incident column**:
 This column is used to add a report to an existing incident or create a new incident.
   -   **The Flagged column**: